benwei/bos/Readme.md

 # Build Environment
-# you need gcc in basic setup
+- you need gcc in basic setup
+- you need dd for generated the raw floppy image

 ## Ubuntu 10.04, 10.10 and 11.04
 - install nasm <br/>